sofa-framework/doc/30_Components/15_Collisions/50_IntersectionDetections/60_LocalMinDistance.md

 <a href="https://github.com/sofa-framework/doc/blob/master/images/collision/LocalMinDistance-degenerated.png?raw=true"><img src="https://github.com/sofa-framework/doc/blob/master/images/collision/LocalMinDistance-degenerated.png?raw=true" title="Degenerated case" style="width: 70%;"/></a>

 - In case our object is rigid, having the two cones exactly equal to 90 degrees may lead to instabilities: a small rotation would lead to the invalidation of one of the two corner contacts, and the object would start to oscillate.
 To prevent such cases, a data is available to open the cone: "coneFactor"
 - In case of a soft body, the LocalMinDistance would not detect the middle point as a contact since the cone is closed.
 The method would therefore fail to keep the object over the surface.
-To solve such a generated case, a data aiming at opening all existing cones is defined: "coneAngle"
+To solve such a generated case, a data aiming at opening all existing cones is defined: "angleCone"

 Data